-Computer Use is a Claude-specific beta tool released by Anthropic that allows an AI agent to directly interact with a Mac’s keyboard, mouse, and screen.
-This interaction is achieved programmatically using macOS command-line utilities under the hood.
+Claude’s Computer Use is a beta tool from Anthropic that enables an AI agent to interact programmatically with a Mac’s keyboard, mouse, and screen.
+By leveraging command-line utilities and Python, Claude can:

-- A Mac running macOS 12 (Monterey) or later
+- A Mac running macOS 12 (Monterey) or newer

 - Python 3.8+ installed